Zhaohq96/RAiSD-AI-performance-evaluation/README.md

 Tool download link: https://github.com/RuhAm/T-REx

-Date of obtaining the tool: Nov, 2024
+Date of obtaining the tool: Dec, 2024

 Modification:
-1) modified the source code to enable customizable input parameters.
+1) modified the source code to provide input parameters in command.

+Extra preparation:
-2) used a C program to extract the same region that RAiSD-AI tools analyze from the raw ms file for aligning the comparison.
+1) used a C program to extract the same region that RAiSD-AI tools analyze from the raw ms file for aligning the comparison.

 ### CNN proposed by Nguembang_Fadja et.al
 Citation: _Nguembang Fadja, A., Riguzzi, F., Bertorelle, G., & Trucchi, E. (2021).
 Identification of natural selection in genomic data with deep convolutional neural network.
 BioData Mining, 14, 1-18._

 Tool download link: https://bitbucket.org/ArnaudFadja/genetic_data_experiments/src/master/

-Date of obtaining the tool: Oct, 2021
+Date of obtaining the tool: Dec, 2024

 Modification:
-1) modified the source code to enable customizable input parameters.
+1) modified the source code to provide input parameters in command.

+Extra preparation:
-2) used RAiSD-AI to provide input for aligning the comparison.
+1) used RAiSD-AI to provide input for aligning the comparison.

 ## Setup
 ### RAiSD-AI download and compile